-Butternut\ Juglans cinerea

-Height: 50 feet Spread: 40 feet Sunlight: O

-Hardiness Zone: 2b

-Other Names: White Walnut
+Butternut\ Juglans cinerea Height: 50 feet Spread: 40 feet Sunlight: O Hardiness Zone: 2b Other Names: White Walnut Description:

-Description:

-A medium sized shade tree with a wide spreading canopy and interestingly textured compound leaves; sweet oily walnuts are edible and attract squirrels, can be somewhat messy in fall; possibly the hardiest of all nut trees
+Butternut Photo courtesy of NetPS Plant Finder A medium sized shade tree with a wide spreading canopy and interestingly textured compound leaves; sweet oily walnuts are edible and attract squirrels, can be somewhat messy in fall; possibly the hardiest of all nut trees Edible Qualities Butternut is a large tree that is typically grown for its edible qualities.

-Edible Qualities

-Butternut is a large tree that is commonly grown for its edible qualities.
 It produces large brown round nuts in hard shells which are usually ready for picking from early to late fall.
 The nuts have a sweet taste and an oily texture.

-The nuts are most often used in the following ways:

-- Fresh Eating - Baking
+The nuts are most often used in the following ways: - Fresh Eating - Baking Features & Attributes